URBREATH/15-minutes-city/README.md

 2. If the folder already exists, the process does not overwrite it, preserving previous work.
 3. Key spatial parameters (area size in lat/lon and representative radius) are computed and stored in a CSV file (unique_bbox.csv).
 4. The street network is downloaded from OSM, restricted to pedestrian- or bicycle-accessible streets, depending on the selected mode of travel.
-5. PoIs corresponding to the selected service categories are retrieved.
+5. PoIs corresponding to the selected categories are retrieved.

 ---